MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Identify windows ([Preview](https://aka.ms/terminal-preview))

-This pops up an overlay on all windows that displays each window's identifier (name or index).
+This pops up an overlay on all windows that displays each window's name and index.

 **Command name:** `identifyWindows`